parkerholladay/node-octopus-deploy/README.md

 These scripts mimic the behavior of Octopus Deploy powershell CLI tools and enable calling octopus from a linux machine.

-The primary purpose is to be able to call the scripts via the command line, but you could also use the module as a library.
+The primary purpose is to be able to call the scripts for packaging, releasing, and deploying applications, via the command line, but you could also use the module as a library.

 ```
 npm install octopus-deploy